adrian-saez-martinez/Sentiment-Analysis-NLP/README.md

 1. **Libraries**: We start by importing the required Python libraries for data processing and machine learning.

-2. **Load the Sentiment Analysis Dataset**: We load a dataset specifically prepared for sentiment analysis.
+2. **Dataset**: We load a dataset specifically prepared for sentiment analysis.

-3. **Data Preprocessing**: The text data is split into features (X) and labels (y).
+3. **Preprocessing**: The text data is split into features (X) and labels (y).
 In this case, the labels represent depression (1) or non-depression (0).

-4. **Train-Test Split**: We split the dataset into training and testing sets to evaluate the model's performance.

-5. **Text Vectorization**: The text data is converted into a numerical format using a Count Vectorizer.

-6. **Model Creation and Training**: We build a Naive Bayes classifier and train it using the training data.
+4. **Model creation and training**: We build a Naive Bayes classifier and train it using the training data.

-7. **Predictions and Evaluation**: The model makes predictions on the test data, and we evaluate its performance, including accuracy and a classification report.
+5. **Model evaluation**: The model makes predictions on the test data, and we evaluate its performance, including accuracy and a classification report.

 ## Getting Started